aws-samples/aws-cloudformation-template-scanning-with-cloud-conformity/README.md

+# Integrate Cloud Conformity scanning into enterprise CICD pipelines
-# A central wrapper API solution for AWS CloudFormation template scanning using Trend's Cloud One Conformity
+## A central wrapper API solution for AWS CloudFormation template scanning

+(This repo accompanies an AWS DevOps blog entitled [Enforcing AWS CloudFormation scanning in CI/CD Pipelines at scale using Trend Micro Cloud One Conformity](https://aws.amazon.com/blogs/devops/cloudformation-scanning-cicd-pipeline-cloud-conformity/).
+It is recommended reading to give in depth context to the solution)

 Integrating AWS CloudFormation template scanning into CI/CD pipelines is a perfect way to always catch security infringements before deployments occur.
 However, when the scanning tools used are external to the organization, such as [Trend Micro's Cloud One Conformity](https://www.trendmicro.com/en_au/business/products/hybrid-cloud/cloud-one-conformity.html) (formerly Cloud Conformity), implementing and enforcing this in a multi team, multi account environment can present some challenges.